luccalopes/html-css/README.md

 <a href="https://luccalopes.github.io/projeto-android/">Desafio do site Android do CursoEmVideo</a>

-<a href="https://luccalopes.github.io/projeto-cordel/">Desafio do Cordel Moderno do CursoemVideo</a>
+<a href="https://luccalopes.github.io/projeto-cordel/">Desafio do Cordel Moderno (por Milton Duarte) do CursoemVideo</a>